BryanMDES/pdsnd_github/README.md

 - **new_york_city.csv**

 ### Credits
-* https://www.udacity.com/ - Guided me to understand python and mentored me through roadblocks.\
+* https://www.udacity.com/ - Guided me to understand python and mentored me through roadblocks.
 * https://stackoverflow.com/ - Was a tool used to understand lines of codes and error messages.
+* https://www.youtube.com/ - Was a visual tool to understand the concepts.